Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Oracle Database, MySQL, Microsoft SQL Server, PostgreSQL, and MariaDB are some of the most popular relational database management systems.

 SQL commands are used for communicating with the database.
-Everything ranging from creating a table and adding data to modifying a table and setting user permissions is accomplished using SQL commands.
+Everything ranging from creating a table and adding data to modifying a table and setting user permissions is accomplished using Basic SQL commands.

 All DDL commands are auto-committed which means that changes made by them are automatically saved in the database.
 Following are the various DDL commands: